eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## IETF Survey Results

-For each IETF meeting, there is a post event survey that often includes a question or two about the Hackathon, e.g., [IETF 106 Survey Results](https://www.ietf.org/media/documents/IETF_106_Meeting_Survey.pdf).
+For each IETF meeting, there is a post event survey that often includes a question or two about the Hackathon, e.g., {{IETF-106-SURVEY}}(https://www.ietf.org/media/documents/IETF_106_Meeting_Survey.pdf).

 ## Hackathon Survey Results